Akpad3tsi/10WeeksofCloudOps-ChallengeWeek1/README.md

 Set the "Index document" to your main HTML file (e.g., index.html).
 Optionally, set the "Error document" to your error page (e.g., error.html).
 Click "Save changes."
+Wait for CloudFront Distribution to Deploy

+It may take some time for your CloudFront distribution to deploy.
+You can check its status in the CloudFront console.